-- Extend concept for hadron identification and calorimetry beyond the state-of-the-art (Belle II). - Use pulse-shape analysis based on recent advances in SiPMs and "Oscilloscope on a chip" readouts. - Use timing resolution for time-of flight info for hadron ID/ momentum (double-sided readout => a more compact design}? - Can pulse shape, timing and longitudinal plus horizontal segmentation, be exploited in AI reconstruction for better muon ID and hadron ID/calorimetry?
+- Extend concept for hadron identification /calorimetry beyond the state-of-the-art (Belle II), including direct SiPM readout - Use pulse-shape analysis based on recent advances in SiPMs and "Oscilloscope on a chip" readouts. - Use timing resolution for time-of flight info for hadron ID/ momentum (double-sided readout => a more compact design}? - Can pulse shape, timing and longitudinal plus horizontal segmentation, be exploited in AI reconstruction for better muon ID and hadron ID/calorimetry?